felixdorn/tin/README.md

 echo $tin->highlight("<?php\n\necho 'Hello world';\n");
 ```

-You can disable the ansi output by passing `false` as the second parameter.

 ## Customizing the output

 Apart from using a custom theme to change the colors, you have complete control over the highlighting proccess.